-Accurate simulation, across physics and at all stages of the design process, from early concept exploration to virtual compliance testing, is essential.
+Accurate 5G simulation, across physics and at all stages of the design process, from early concept exploration to virtual compliance testing, is essential.
 The extensive Dassault Systèmes SIMULIA portfolio of simulation technology, including mechanical, structural and stress analysis with Abaqus, electromagnetic simulation with CST Studio Suite technology, and other tools for thermal, fatigue and system simulation.
 Combined with the benefits of the 3DEXPERIENCE platform, they allow competitive products to be brought to market on time and on budget, despite the increased challenges posed by designing for 5G communication.

 There are many challenges in designing smart consumer devices.
-Good antenna design and placement is at the heart of realizing the benefits of modern communication technology.
+Good antenna design and placement is at the heart of realizing the benefits of modern 5G communication technology.
 It is essential to overcome the inherent increase in complexity of the required antenna systems.
 Electromagnetic simulation has become a key tool for Antenna Designers to create and test designs virtually.

 Smart Factory and Manufacturing IIoT

 High-tech manufacturers are in a great position to use the Industrial Internet of Things (IIoT) to increase manufacturing flexibility.
-Modeling and physics-based simulation can significantly reduce the risks and costs of device and infrastructure hardware development and deployment by providing a virtual design and test environment.
+Modeling and physics-based simulation can significantly reduce the risks and costs of 5G device and infrastructure hardware development and deployment by providing a virtual design and test environment.
 Virtual deployment scenarios can optimize placement of IoT devices and small cell locations for maximum coverage effectiveness and reliability.

 Telecommunications infrastructure ensures that your data is picked up, transported and delivered to the right addressee.
-In mobile communications the entrance to the infrastructure is represented by a base station.
+In 5G mobile communications the entrance to the infrastructure is represented by a base station.
 The base station picks up the signal from a mobile phone through an antenna array.
-Being able to predict installed performance of the antenna array as well as interference with other communication devices ensures continuous connectivity.
+Being able to simulate and predict installed performance of the antenna array as well as interference with other communication devices ensures continuous connectivity.